-- 52. The registration of a partnership for the purposes of business will be in the name of the firm.
-The same persons can form separate partnerships for separate businesses, and the registration will be in the name of the respective firms. - 53.
-The calculation of taxable turnover to determine whether a partnership is required to be registered or otherwise is based on the value of all taxable supplies by the partnership. - 54.
-Computing taxable turnover for partnership business depends on the following situations:
+51. The registration of a partnership for the purposes of business will be in the name of the firm.
+The same persons can form separate partnerships for separate businesses, and the registration will be in the name of the respective firms.

+52. The calculation of taxable turnover to determine whether a partnership is required to be registered or otherwise is based on the value of all taxable supplies by the partnership.

+53. Computing taxable turnover for partnership business depends on the following situations:

 No Partners Firm Business Taxable Turnover 1.
 Same persons Same name Same business Combine turnover of all partnership businesses 2.
 Same persons Same name Different business Combine turnover of all partnership businesses 3.
-Same persons Separate name Different business Every partnership business calculates its own turnover
+Same persons Separate name Different business Combine turnover of all partnership businesses but may be registered separately.